 Here’s a simple answer: Set some boundaries for being friends with an ex.
 Why, you ask?
-It becomes easier to know what they want when they attempt to cross them.
-When they’re uncomfortable by the distance between the two of you and you can sense it, it’s a good time to get back together.
+It becomes easier to know what they want by the way they define their boundaries.
+If they’re uncomfortable with the distance between the two of you and you can sense it, it’s a good time to get back together.

 Related Reading: 9 Examples Of Emotional Boundaries In Relationships